 - The actual username (if logged in)

-Ok, now I’m going to dive into WP Google Analytics Events Pro on my test site.
-I’ll try to explain a bit about event tracking during my review…but if you still are a bit confused, I really do recommend that you read my other Event Tracking post because it’s much more introductory.
+We’re going to dive into WP Google Analytics Events Pro on my test site.
+We’ll try to explain a bit about event tracking during the review.

 Basically, Event Tracking consists of two parts:

 - Adding the proper tracking codes to your WordPress site to track specific actions